araamz/road-citizen-inspector-public/README.md

 ```

 ## Deploying Locally
-If you like to deploy for usage with the ThingsStack, you may use the following steps below to use the application.
+If you like to deploy for usage with the Things Stack, you may use the following steps below to use the application.
 There are some pre-requisites for the deployment of the software platform.

+- **Pre-requisite #1:** HTTPS certificates are needed to be used with NGINX.
+Additionally, these certs must be provided to the `production.docker-compose.yml` file by using environmental variables.
+You may use the blank `.env.blk` to create a new environmental variable file with the directory.
+- **Pre-requisite #2:** The NGINX configuration file must be updated with the correct domains for the local deployment.
+The NGINX file located in `./nginx/production.nginx.conf` must have Line 29 and Line 41 updated with a corresponding domain from **Pre-requisite #1**.
 ```

 ```